Haplogroup U: Haplogroup U5

 The age of U5 is estimated at between 25,000 and 35,000 years old, roughly corresponding to the Gravettian culture.
 Approximately 11% of Europeans (10% of European-Americans) have some variant of haplogroup U5.
+The haplogroup most likely originated in Europe.

 U5 was the predominant mtDNA of mesolithic Western Hunter Gatherers (WHG).

 U5 has been found in human remains dating from the Mesolithic in England, Germany, Lithuania, Poland, Portugal, Russia, Sweden, France and Spain.
 Neolithic skeletons (~7,000 years old) that were excavated from the Avellaner cave in Catalonia, northeastern Spain included a specimen carrying haplogroup U5.

 Haplogroup U5 and its subclades U5a and U5b today form the highest population concentrations in the far north, among Sami, Finns, and Estonians.
 However, it is spread widely at lower levels throughout Europe.
 This distribution, and the age of the haplogroup, indicate individuals belonging to this clade were part of the initial expansion tracking the retreat of ice sheets from Europe around 10,000 years ago.

 The modern Basques and Cantabrians possess almost exclusively U5b lineages (U5b1f, U5b1c1, U5b2).

 Additionally, haplogroup U5 is found in small frequencies and at much lower diversity in the Near East and parts of northern Africa (areas with sizable U6 concentrations), suggesting back-migration of people from Europe toward the south.

 Mitochondrial haplogroup U5a has also been associated with HIV infected individuals displaying accelerated progression to AIDS and death.

-U5 was the main haplogroup of mesolithic European hunter gatherers.
+U5 was the main haplogroup of Mesolithic European hunter gatherers.
 U haplogroups were present at 83% in European hunter gatherers before influx of Middle Eastern farmer and steppe Indo-European ancestry decreased its frequency to less than 21%.